2017 MATE Workshops

 LOCATION: Online, Internet connection required.

 DESCRIPTION: This course is an introduction to the Arduino microcontroller, computer processing, and basic sensors used in the underwater environment.
 This course consists of 10 modules that are each approximately three hours in length.
 The modules include videos, lab activities, and quizzes.
 A discussion board is used to address questions and share participant comments.
-This course is self-paced; participants can work through one module per week or work through all of the modules one week.
+This course is self-paced; participants can work through one - two modules per week or work through all of the modules one week.
 Click here to view the course outline.

 COST: $450.00.
 Included in the price of the course is an Arduino, all the sensors needed for the modules, a Arduino resource book and instruction.
 Participants will need to provide their own soldering iron, solder, wire strippers and wire cutters.